TjWheeler/LightJx/README.md

 ```

 ## Using a custom regular expression
-This validator is not using the _required_ validator, so if there is no input the isValid propertywill be true.
+This validator is not using the _required_ validator, so if there is no input the isValid property will be true.
-Most validators will suceed if no user input unless *.required()* is used.
+Most validators will succeed if no user input unless *.required()* is used.

 ```javascript
 import { Validate } from 'lightjx';